gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 </div>
 [Facebook Music Stories article on 9TO5Mac](http://9to5mac.com/2015/11/05/facebook-iphone-apple-music-spotify-music-stories/)

-Leaving aside all the considerations about what it could mean for sharing music, the thing I liked the most was the smooth animation that transform the artwork in a spinning record-like; also the button presents a circular progress bar to indicate the progress of the song.
+Leaving aside all the considerations about what it could mean for sharing music, the thing I liked the most was the smooth animation that transforms the artwork in a spinning record-like; also, the button presents a circular progress bar to indicate the progress of the song.

 ##Goal
-We want to replicate in full the Facebook Music Stories animation, and, because it would be too long do it in the same tutorial, we'll split in two blog posts: in the current one we'll implement the skeleton of the app and the circular progress bar, in the next one we'll implement the transformation into a blurred spinning record and back.
+We want to replicate in full the Facebook Music Stories animation, and, because it would be too long do it in the same tutorial, we'll split into two blog posts: in the current one we'll implement the skeleton of the app and the circular progress bar, in the next one we'll implement the transformation into a blurred spinning record and back.

 ##Observations
 As said, we'll concentrate in this post to haves a basic app to host the animation and to implement the progress bar.
 <iframe width="853" height="480" src="https://www.youtube.com/embed/_m7gi1wOlgs" frameborder="0" allowfullscreen></iframe>
-As you can see in the video above, the play buttons becomes a pause button and a circular progress grows as the song plays.
+As you can see in the video above, the play buttons become a pause button and a circular progress grows as the song plays.

 ##Blueprint
 ###Project Setup